ned14/outcome/doc/src/content/tutorial/interop/_index.md

 where dozens of libraries may be using completely incompatible `T|E` return types.

-Secondly we shall introduce the `ValueOrError` concept support in Outcome which implements a subset of the proposed [`ValueOrError` concept framework](https://wg21.link/P0786).
+Secondly we shall introduce the `ValueOrError` concept support in Outcome which implements a subset of the proposed [WG21 `ValueOrError` concept framework](https://wg21.link/P0786).

 Finally, we shall then step through a worked example which mocks up a realistic